hajkeee/TC_tagging/README.md

 ```

 ## Screenshot - add_to_cart - tag should be executed after user selected all ancillaries and clicked "Continue".
-Please note, data final data should be updated based on selected ancillaries (transfer, luggage, car):
+Please note, final data should be updated based on selected ancillaries (transfer, luggage, car):
 ![Alt text](tc_add_to_card.png)